fils99/codes-for-IIT/README.md

 You can choose the the parameters "epsilon", "beta", "gamma" (respectively, diffusion, convection and reaction parameters of the equation) solution you want (in sol_esatta_bis) and then you have to make change in "grad_soluz_esatta_bis", "laplaciano_sol_esatta" and "forzante_bis".
 In case of constant diffusion parameter, you don't need to make change in "forzante_bis"; instead, if the forcing term is not constant, you have to calculate the forcer by hand by substituting the exact solution and the parameters you want into the equation.

 N.B.
-The functions "triangolatore long", "Sample_square_Dirichlet", "int_nodes_weights" and "P2" are made by Professor Stefano Berrone (DISMA, Politecnico di Torino).
+The functions "int_nodes_weights" and "P2", and the folder "triangolatore long" are made by Professor Stefano Berrone (DISMA, Politecnico di Torino).